popstarfreas/DG-TS/zombiesabilities.md

 ### S W
 At max stored health, this allows you to increase the max HP of allies around you, as well as yourself.

+### Upgrade Effect
+ * Increases the healing radius
+ * Increases the size of health storage
+ * Increases the max hp boost amount

 ## Time Warp

 ### S S
 Takes you back to where you were previously, including your hp.

 ### W S
 Forces enemies to stay still for a period of time.
+Debuffs allies with slow but buffs yourself with Swiftness and Panic.

+### Upgrade Effect
+ * Increases the length of the time stop
+ * Increases the length of the debuffs on other players
+ * Increases the length of the buffs on yourself

 ## Sentry